Compensation after fatal delayed diagnosis of sepsis

-A collapse at home led, four days later, to Karen’s death from multi-organ failure caused by sepsis in hospital – her friend and executor, Jane, came to Ally Taft to find out what had happened in those crucial days and to seek compensation for those she left behind.
+A collapse at home led, four days later, to Karen’s death from multi-organ failure caused by sepsis in hospital – her friend and executor, Jane, came to Ally Taft to find out what had happened in those crucial days and to seek support for those she left behind.

 When Karen, aged 64, collapsed at home one morning and was found on the floor, bruised, confused and having vomited blood, she was taken to hospital, but after checks, they planned to discharge her that evening.
 She collapsed again; further checks found that she was disoriented, dizzy and had fluctuating blood pressure.